 As with many healthcare occupations, the ophthalmologist career path provides an avenue for practitioners to do a lot of good in the world as well as a road to financial stability.
 In addition to studying, identifying, and finding cures for the ailments that impact their patients’ vision, ophthalmologists have the potential to improve or even restore an individual’s sight, which can be far more rewarding than mere monetary gain.

 The very first step on the ophthalmologist career path includes a lot of education.
-Ophthalmologists are medical doctors after all, so they must have a doctor of medicine (MD) or doctor of osteopathy (OD) degree.
+Ophthalmologists are medical doctors after all, so they must have a doctor of medicine (MD) or doctor of osteopathy (DO) degree.
 From there, an ophthalmologist must obtain their medical license, which includes rotations under training physicians as well as a two-step examination process.
 After achieving licensure as a medical doctor, all ophthalmologists must complete a one-year internship as well as three to four years in a residency program to earn certification through the American Board of Ophthalmology.

 Similar to other physicians and healthcare practitioners, the average eye doctor salary is well over six figures.
 In fact, the Bureau of Labor Statistics (BLS) puts the median pay for ophthalmologists at $208,000 per year.
 However, other sources list compensation as high as $343,115.